 “Yes,” said Harry, warmly; “think how it would soothe a restless invalid during a long night to hear one of those machines grind out ‘The Cat Came Back!’”

 “Well, it would,” said Philip, as soberly as he could.
 “You couldn’t be sad while listening to that song.”

 Just as they were leaving, they saw a mother and child listening to the same graphophone, each having one ear to an end of the branched tube.
 “I don’t know,” said Philip, “whether that’s quite honest.”

-For more examples of phonograph and education exhibits at the Fair see The World's Columbian Exposition, the Phonograph and Education.
+For the story of the kinetograph and kinetoscope at the Chicago World's Fair see The World's Columbian Exposition of 1893 and the "Kinetograph"

 Pope Leo XIII Sends Greetings to American People by means of Edison's Phonograph

-References and Endnotes for World's Columbian Exhibition of 1893
+References, Annotations and Endnotes for the Kinetoscope at The World's Columbian Exposition of 1893

 American Society of Cinematographers for overview of the Kinetoscope and their restored Kinetoscope